Skip to content

 On January 19th, Fannie Mae announced in a Lender Letter that the fees charged to borrowers with specific credit scores and loan-to-value ratios are changing dramatically.
 A borrower with a credit score of 740 and a down payment of 15% will see their government-imposed LLPA fee quadruple under the new guidelines!
 The new standards actually reduce the LLPAs for low-income families to encourage low-income families to buy homes.
 Unfortunately, it also significantly increases the fees charged to those homebuyers who aren’t deemed low income, have good to excellent credit, and are utilizing a down payment of 15-25% of the purchase price.

-Putting it all together, you can see that, on and after May 1, 2023, the government is penalizing borrowers with good credit and a 15-25% down payment regardless of the property type when they buy a primary residence!
+Putting it all together, you can see that, the government is slightly penalizing borrowers with good credit and a 15-25% down payment regardless of the property type when they buy a primary residence!
 The significantly higher LLPAs imposed on this group, which makes up a considerable amount of the buying pool, will make homebuying harder, especially given current interest rates generally.
+However, these borrowers still have access to the best rates on the market.

 So, how can you avoid these LLPAs?

-The most obvious solution to avoid the LLPAs is to buy before the new LLPAs go into effect on May 1, 2023.
-If you believe you would be affected by the interest rate penalties and are looking to buy this year, start your home search earlier.
-A LendFriend loan officer is happy to review your specific situation, run scenarios based on your situation, and help you understand whether these LLPAs will affect your interest rate.
+Unfortunately, it's very difficult to avoid these new LLPAs, but a LendFriend loan officer is happy to review your specific situation, run scenarios based on your situation, and help you understand how these LLPAs might affect your interest rate.
 LendFriend can also introduce you to a great local realtor to kickstart your search if you don’t already have one.

 Conclusion

-It’s important that borrowers understand all their options in today’s market.
-Whether it makes financial sense to purchase a home on April 30, 2023, instead of May 1, 2023, will depend on whether or not the newly imposed LLPAs negatively impact your situation.
+It’s important that borrowers understand all their options in today’s market. .
 Regardless of your situation, LendFriend can help you navigate these new LLPAs and get you started on your homebuying journey.
 Give us a call at 512.881.5099 or apply now, and one of our loan officers will be in touch as soon as we receive the application.

 About the Author: